 The path must be absolute.

-Set command timeout with timeout_seconds:
+Set a timeout

 from cwsandbox import SandboxTimeoutError